-James Lamb and Zack McCullen, farmers from Clinton, served as delegates to the Pork Act Delegate assembly March 6-8 in Kansas City, Mo.
-Lamb and McCullen were appointed as a delegate by U.S. Secretary of Agriculture Tom Vilsack.
+Mark Daughtry and James Lamb, pig farmers from Clinton, served as delegates to the Pork Act Delegate assembly Feb.
+28-March 2 in Kansas City.
+Lamb and Daughtry were appointed as a delegate by the U.S. Secretary of Agriculture.

-Lamb and McCullen were two of 156 delegates who traveled from across the country to represent pork producers and importers who sell pork products in the United States.
-The duties of a delegate include nominating members to serve on the National Pork Board; establishing how much of the Pork Checkoff is returned to state pork organizations; and providing direction on the pork promotion, research and consumer information priorities funded by the Pork Checkoff.
+Lamb and Daughtry were two of 163 appointed delegates who traveled from 47 states across the country to represent pork producers and importers who sell pork products in the U.S. The duties of the delegate body include nominating members to serve on the National Pork Board, establishing how much of the Pork Checkoff is returned to state pork organizations and providing direction in pork promotion, research and consumer and producer education priorities by the Checkoff.

-America’s pork producers contribute 40 cents of every $100 of sales to the Checkoff, and importers use a sales formula to contribute a similar amount.
-The role of the Pork Checkoff is to promote and enhance consumer demand for pork on a global basis; invest in research designed to improve production practices and safeguard the pork supply, environment, and animal well-being; and educate America’s pig farmers on modern livestock production practices through sharing techniques, training and certification programs.
+To fund programs, America’s pork producers contribute 40 cents of every $100 of sales to the Checkoff.
+Importers use a sales formula to contribute a similar amount.
+The role of the Pork Checkoff is to promote and enhance consumer pork demand on a global basis, as well as to invest in research designed to building consumer confidence and educating America’s pig farmers about livestock production practices through training and certification programs also are key priorities.

-The National Pork Board earlier approved a 2014 budget for national spending of $64.0 million for promotion, research and education programs.
-The work of the Pork Checkoff is centered on protecting the ability of farmers to produce pork, reposition pork’s image, and enable producers to remain highly competitive on a global basis.
+The National Pork Board approved a 2018 budget for national spending of $63.2 million for promotion, research and education programs.
+The strategic direction of the Pork Checkoff is centered on building consumer trust, driving sustainable producton and growing consumer demand in the United States and globally.

 “It has never been more critical that we work together as producers and food-chaing partners to provide high-quality prok products to consumers,” Daughtry said.